Web-Site-InteriorPage-Graphics-member-news

 Why is breast cancer screening important?

 Many women with breast cancer have no symptoms.
-This is why having a regular breast cancer screening once a year with your doctor is so important.
-Mammograms are a common way to screen for breast cancer.
-It is when an X-ray is taken of the breasts.
-Alliance members can get a mammogram at no cost as part of their preventative health care visits.
+This is why having a regular breast cancer screening is so important.
+Mammograms are the most common way to screen for breast cancer.
+An X-ray is taken to look at the breasts.
+Alliance members can get a mammogram at no cost as part of their preventive health care visits.

 If you need help finding a doctor, call Member Services at 800-700-3874, Monday through Friday, 8 a.m. to 5:30 p.m.
 If you need language assistance, we have a special telephone line to get an interpreter who speaks your language at no cost to you.
 For the Hearing or Speech Assistance Line, call 800-735-2929 (TTY: Dial 711).